LukeGough/Java/DateNightAtTheArcade/readme.md

 terminal is out of a particular prize type.
 Print when a prize is awarded and the remaining number of that prize type in the terminal.
 A terminal offers 3 categories of prizes.

-Main Method
+#### Main Method
-Instantiate 2 cards and whatever other objects might be necessary to test your program. o Load credits onto each card. o Play a bunch of game using both cards. o Transfer the balance of credits and tickets from Card 1 to Card 2. o Request prizes using Card 2. o Try to play a game and request a prize using Card 1. o Perform whatever other actions might be necessary to test your program.
+Instantiate 2 cards and whatever other objects might be necessary to test your program.
+  * Load credits onto each card.
+  * Play a bunch of game using both cards.
+  * Transfer the balance of credits and tickets from Card 1 to Card 2.
+  * Request prizes using Card 2.
+  * Try to play a game and request a prize using Card 1.
+  * Perform whatever other actions might be necessary to test your program.